 Directly opposite the Church of St. Augustine are several colonial buildings that survived during the Second World War.
 Here you can get an idea of what Manila looked like at that time.
 This is a typical “Bahai na Bato” (in Tagalog means “stone house”).
 The buildings are an example of the typical architecture of middle-class houses of the colonial period.
 There is a museum with original furniture and artifacts of that time.
 Admission to the museum costs 75 pesos.
 Just visit the courtyards and admire the fountains for free.

-Rizal Park is a park near Manila, named after the national hero Jose Rizal.
+Rizal Park is near Manila, named after the national hero Jose Rizal.
 It is also known as Luneta National Park, the oldest urban park in Asia.
-On its territory on 4 July 1946, independence was proclaimed for the Philippines.
+On 4 July 1946, independence was proclaimed for the Philippines on its territory.
 Here big corporations often gather and hold picnic parties around fountains.

 On the territory of Rizal Park is a monument to Jose Rizal, who has a brother in Madrid, Spain, and has an exhibition hall showing his execution.
 On the territory of Rizal Park, there is also the National Museum of Natural History, Chinese and Japanese gardens, a relief map of Philippine islands with tessellated tiles, and a monument indicating Kilometer Zero, from which counting distances in the country start.